Endava/cats/docs/fuzzers/linters/index.md

 - avoid using `xml` payload unless there is a really good reason (like documenting an old API for example)
 - json types and properties do not use the same naming (like having a `Pet` with a property named `pet`)

-CATS has currently 9 registered `ContractInfo` Fuzzers or Linters:
+CATS has currently 9 registered `Linter` Fuzzers or Linters:
 - `HttpStatusCodeInValidRangeFuzzer` -  verifies that all HTTP response codes are within the range of 100 to 599
 - `NamingsContractInfoFuzzer` - verifies that all OpenAPI contract elements follow REST API naming good practices
 - `PathTagsContractInfoFuzzer` - verifies that all OpenAPI paths contain tags elements and checks if the tags elements match the ones declared at the top level